SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex3-ActionsMenu/README.md

     ![Change Allowed connections](images/3.png)

-## Exercise 3.2: Start, Stop Instance
+## Exercise 3.2: Start, Stop, Upgrade Instance
+In this section, we will discuss about how to start, stop, and upgrade instances from the SAP HANA Cloud Central application.

 Continue to - [Exercise 4 - Refresh and Auto-Refresh](../ex4-Refresh/README.md)